Introduction to B Tree in Data Structure

 We will see how insertion happens into a B-Tree for a set of 6, 10, 5, 8, 2, 4, 9, 7, 1, and 5.5.

-- The first Element Inserted is 6.
+- The first element Inserted is 6.

 - 5 is less than 6, so it goes to the left of the tree, as shown below.

 - The next element to be inserted is 2.
 It will go in the left subtree before 5.
-The arrangement now looks like as shown below.
+The arrangement now looks as shown below.

 - Now, the next element to be inserted is 4.
 It goes into the left subtree as it is less than 6.
-It occupies the middle position in the node as shown by the following B- tree arrangement.
+It occupies the middle position in the node, as shown by the following B- tree arrangement.

 2. Deletion from B-Tree

 While performing the deletion from B-Tree, a traversal through the tree happens.
-After reaching the concerned node two cases may occur, the first node is the lead node, and the second node is the non-leaf node.
+After reaching the concerned node, two cases may occur, the first node is the lead node, and the second node is the non-leaf node.
 We shall see how deletion happens in B-Tree through the following example.

 - Let’s consider that we intend to delete 5 from the above B-Tree arrangement 5 is present in the leaf node, so it will be deleted, giving the B-Tree arrangement below.